digital-wolf-farm/html-css-style-guide/styleguide/intro/3-usage.md

         ```
     * Plugins' rules are added at the bottom of list and usually are prefixed by authors.
     * File doesn't contain all available rules.
 Style guide lists all used and not used rules in proper sections.
     * File could be modified freely or replaced with rules better suited to your project requirements.

+4. Convention of this Style guide

+    **ToDo: Develop this section**